jlazovskis/vipics/README.md

 Jan 21 2019 Created new Unity project<br>
 Jan 23 2019 Basic scene with add / remove interactivty<br>
 Jan 28 2019 Add / remove / move interactivity finished, though not optimized.
 First group meeting.<br>
-Feb 25 2019 Halos introduced, method to increase their radius introduced.
+Feb 25 2019 Halos introduced, method to increase their radius introduced.<br>
+Mar 29 2019 Cylinders introduced.
+They do not move when balls are moved.<br>
+Apr 10 2019	Cylinders move when balls are moved.

 ### Installation instructions